hayzedd2/shipa/README.md

 - Light/Dark mode
 - A notification system
 - Real time shipment tracking
-- Ability to see shipment status in real time as they change state e.g from warehouse to distribution center (this is currently using a local state for this, but can be upgraded to use webhooks)
+- Ability to see shipment status in real time as they change state e.g from warehouse to distribution center (this is currently using a local state for this, but can be upgraded to use websockets)

 ## Adding a shipment